Limited Scope of Radiography Practice Exam: Practice Test & Study Guide

-Where should the central ray enter for the AP projection of the knee?
+Where should the central ray enter for the AP projection of the ankle joint?

 Next Question